netreduce/netreduce/README.md

 )

 // all kinds of relations are possible.
 It must be a tree, but the backend queries are parallelized and
-// deduplicated.
-// backend URLs: custom connectors are allowed, but by default, string urls are just automatically wrapped with a
+// deduplicated. backend URLs: custom connectors are allowed, but by default, string urls are just
-// default http connector.
-export "/authenticated-user" define(
+// automatically wrapped with a default http connector. export "/authenticated-user" define(
 	query("https://auth.example.org/info")
 	query(authConnector.extended)

 	string("name")
 	int("level")
-	float("iris-radius-when-seen-this :)")
+	float("iris-radius-when-seen-this")

 	containsMany("roles", by("id"), define(
 		query("https://auth.example.org/roles")